 Educational Leadership, EdD

 In collaboration with the State of Delaware, the purpose of Delaware State University’s Doctor of Education (Ed.
 D.) in Educational Leadership program is to prepare educational leaders for prominent leadership and service positions in School Districts and Higher Education sectors.
-Through a sound educational foundation and directed field experience, students emerge as viable candidates for leadership positions throughout the country.
+Our rigorous advanced program of study has been designed for working professionals to foster continuous refinement of their leadership skills to promote effective organizational and individual performance.
+Through a sound educational foundation and directed field experience, you will emerge as viable candidates for leadership positions throughout the country.
 At Delaware State University, you will find a unique balance between rigorous research, serious academic studies, partnership, collegiality, and personal development.
-You will be prepared to make data-driven decisions to serve authentically, and lead with integrity.
-You will hone your personal leadership style, create a new career path and learn to meet the challenges in any situation.
+You will be prepared to take data-driven decisions to serve authentically, and lead with integrity.
+You will hone your personal leadership style, create a new career path and learn to meet the challenges of 21st century.
 Most states require Doctor of Education in K-12 to gain licensure to become a superintendent or assistant superintendent in a school district.
-Our program does not provide a licensure or a certification and will not certify you as a superintendent or assistant superintendent in a school district or as a Certified Central Office personnel.
+Our program does not provide a licensure or a certification as a superintendent or assistant superintendent in a school district or as a Certified Central Office personnel but helps you meet the eligibility criteria for these positions.
 For more information about the requirements for superintendent or assistant superintendent certification, please visit the state of Delaware website.

 To serve the professional needs of the students and to meet the growing demands of the job market, our doctoral program offers two concentrations to choose from: